September 04, 2014

 Magnetic strips on bank cards have revolutionized payment processes, but a new type of magnetic technology is helping customers track and shop for every day necessities.

 Payments and transactional services provider Worldline recently introduced a fridge magnet that has high tech abilities, including a feature allowing consumers to scan product barcodes to add items to their shopping lists automatically, NFC World+ reported.
-To enhance regular fridge magnets that are typically made of
+To enhance regular fridge magnets that are typically made of permanent magnets or other types, the Worldline fridge magnet called Connected Kitchen is built for tech savvy consumers in mind.

 Near field communication (NFC) capabilities that allow various devices to essentially talk with one another wirelessly is becoming a popular feature for today's technologies because it makes payments easier and allows companies to interact with customers.